quasarframework/quasar-testing/README.md

 $ yarn add @quasar/test-e2e-spectron
 ```

+## Development
+The recommended stable way to install this module is in concert with latest dev branches of quasar-cli and quasar-framework.

+There is a microrepo that can help your scaffolding.

 ## Integration Roadmap
 Test harnesses currently verified to have valid "integration" are checked off in the following list: